DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-03-01-performance-march-2019.md

 date: 2019-03-01
 ---

-We’re 6 months into this year’s recruitment cycle and, for the first time, the Department has data on how candidates are searching for courses.
+We’re 6 months into this year’s recruitment cycle and, for the first time, the Department for Education (DfE) has data on how candidates are searching for courses.

 Over the past 6 months the team have been iterating the product, transitioning with UCAS and developing analytics for the service.